HGustavs/LenaSYS/code_standard.md

 function returned(data) <-- Returned function should exist and work the same in most files {	 <-- brackets on same level as function keyword but on the next line
-		test=2; <-- wrong since variable test is not declared using var if(retdata['debug']!="NONE!") alert(retdata['debug']); <-- only for very short code we allow single line if-statements and never allow else with single line if-statements
+		test=2; <-- wrong since variable test is not declared using var let test2 = ""; <-- wrong since let is not supported by older browsers, should use var when declaring variables if(retdata['debug']!="NONE!") alert(retdata['debug']); <-- only for very short code we allow single line if-statements and never allow else with single line if-statements

 		// User can choose template if no template has been choosen and the user has write access.